-The performance period relevant to the milestones for the Performance Rights commenced on 22 September 2021, being the date on which the Company's shares commenced quotation on ASX and ran run until the end of the current financial period on 30 June 2022.
-The performance rights will either vest or lapse following the Board's assessment to be completed by 30 September 2022.
+The performance period relevant to the milestones for the performance rights commenced on 1 July 2022, being the start of the financial year and ran run until the end of the current financial period on 30 June 2023.
+The performance rights will either vest or lapse following the Board's assessment to be completed by 30 September 2023.